 We first found Lake Birrabeen on the afternoon we arrived when we drove the 4WD track from Central Station to Eurong Village via Dilli Village and 75-mile beach.
 Very similar to Lake MacKenzie but without the crowds.
 It was so enticing to swim.
 Even without our swimming costumes our little miss five just threw caution to the wind and went in undies only.

 4. Sandboard at Lake Wabby

 Head over to Lake Wabby for a little fun sliding down a massive sandhill into the green coloured lake.
-What makes Lake Wabby different to the others is its depth and location.
-Surrounded by Sand dunes makes the area unique in contrast with the lake being green in colour and the golden sands leading right to the water’s edge.
-Eventually the westward spreading sand blow will swallow up the lake but for now, we can enjoy this unique area for some serious fun.
-I recommend you find Lake Wabby via the Cornwell Track where you can park your vehicle and walk to the lookout (approximately 450 metres) from there you can walk down to the lake (approximately 1.2 kilometres).
+What makes Lake Wabby different to the others, is its depth and location.
+Surrounded by dunes makes the area unique in contrast with the lake being green in colour and the golden sands leading right to the water’s edge.
+Eventually the westward spreading sand blow will swallow up the lake, but for now, we can enjoy this unique area for some serious fun.
+I recommend you find Lake Wabby via the Cornwell Track where you can park your vehicle and walk to the lookout (approximately 450 metres) from there you can walk down to the lake (about 1.2 kilometres).
 An early morning visit may reward you with a steamy lake.